SUSTAINABILITY

 On-site Solar

 In 2024, Clēnera generously donated 210 solar panels which will be installed in a multi-phase project on the mountain.
-Phase 1 will begin in 2025 with a 71-panel array on top of our Rental Shop.
-This will offset the equivalent energy usage of 10 households annually.
+In May of 2025, we installed a 71-panel array on top of the Rental Shop.

 Idaho Power Renewable Energy